 The Board believes that it is important that its members represent diverse viewpoints, with a broad array of experiences, professions, skills and backgrounds that, when considered as a group, provide a sufficient mix of perspectives to allow the Board to best fulfill its responsibilities to the long-term interests of our stockholders.
-The attributes required of Board members, as a whole, may include (i) various and relevant career experience,
+The attributes required of Board members, as a whole, may include (i) various and relevant career experience, (ii) relevant skills, such as an understanding of our business and industry, (iii)

-(ii) relevant skills, such as an understanding of our business and industry, (iii) financial expertise, including the ability to read and understand basic financial statements, (iv) diversity and (v) local and community ties.
+financial expertise, including the ability to read and understand basic financial statements, (iv) diversity (including, but not limited to, race, ethnicity, national origin, gender, and LGBTQ+ status) and (v) local and community ties.

 The Board believes that gender diversity and racial and ethnic diversity are important in providing diverse viewpoints.
-Of the past three new members elected by the Board, two have been women.
-The Board currently has two female members and one Middle Eastern/North African member, who is classified as "white" in the matrix below pursuant to Nasdaq standards.
-The Company considers diversity more broadly than as defined in Nasdaq standards.
-The Company and the Board are committed to continue seeking director candidates who would further increase the Board's diversity.
-For further details, please refer to the following matrix:
+Our commitment to that belief is reflected in the composition of our Board, with three of the past four new members elected by the Board, being women.
+The Company considers diversity more broadly than is defined in Nasdaq standards.
+The Company and the Board are committed to continue seeking director candidates who would further increase the Board's diversity, including in our current active search for a new member where diversity is a key search criteria.
+That commitment is reflected in the Director Nomination Policy included in our Nominating and Corporate Governance Committee's charter.
+The Company continues to seek highly qualified candidates including those who belong to underrepresented populations.
+For further details, please refer to the following matrices:

-Board Diversity Matrix (as of April 7, 2022)
+Board Diversity Matrix (as of April 6, 2023)

 Total Number of Directors 9

 Female Male Non-Binary Did Not Disclose Gender

-Part I: Gender Identity 1 Γ I
+Part I: Gender Identity

-Directors 2 6 0 1
+Directors 3 5 0 1

-Part II: Demographic Background 1 1
+Part II: Demographic Background

 African American or Black 0 0 0 0

 Alaskan Native or Native American 0 0 0 0

 Asian 0 0 0 0

 Hispanic or Latinx 0 0 0 0

 Native Hawaiian or Pacific Islander 0 0 0 0

-White 2 6 0 0
+White 3 5 0 0

 Two or More Races or Ethnicities 0 0 0 0

 LGBTQ+ 0

 Did Not Disclose Demographic Background 1